 Rock n Roll

 And although the owner that took over in 1986 had no occult interest, he also wanted to be on the safe side when initiating the old house with a particularly rocky history.
-The new owner, Jimmy Siegel told hoodline that:
+The new owner of the Westerfeld House, Jimmy Siegel told hoodline that:

 “I was always attracted to the architecture of the building,” he told us.
 “The occult happenings in the house were of little interest to me but to be on the safe side I had the monks from the Hartford Street Zen Center do a cleansing and a blessing for the house when I bought it in 1986.
 I have never experienced any darkness or paranormal activity in the house.”